-Table X - Expected Damage to Essential Facilities (HAZUS) illustrates the estimated damage levels to certain essential facilities based on classifications in the HAZUS General Building Stock.
-There are three facilities that are estimated to be at least moderately damaged by a 100year flooding event in the HAZUS Level Two scenario that was completed for Huntingdon County.
+Table 27 - Expected Damage to Essential Facilities (HAZUS) illustrates the estimated damage levels to certain essential facilities based on classifications in the HAZUS General Building Stock.
+There are three facilities that are estimated to be at least moderately damaged by a 100-year flooding event in the HAZUS Level Two scenario that was completed for Huntingdon County.
 Of those three facilities that are estimated to be moderately damaged by the scenario, all three of those facilities will undergo a loss of use.
 Two fire stations will experience a loss of use.
 No hospitals will experience a loss of use.
 Also, one school will experience enough damage to result in loss of use and the education of the students would need to be moved to another location until such a time that repairs can be completed.
 Plans for such an event, and the damage that would result to essential facilities, must be in place to successfully mitigate the potential disruption to community lifeline facilities.

-Table X - I Expected Damage to Essential Facilities (HAZUS) p ()
+Table 27 - Expected Damage to Essential Facilities

 Expected Damage to Essential Facilities

 Number of Facilities

 Classification Total: At Least Moderate: At Least Substantial: Loss of Use:

 Emergency Operations Center 1 0 0 0

 Fire Stations 18 2 0 2

 Hospitals 1 0 0 0

-Police Stations 5 0 0 0

-Schools 29 1 0 1